bluenote-1577/sylph/README.md

 #### Version v0.6.0 - 2024-04-06.
 New input/output options.

 * `-1` and `-2` options are available for raw fastq profiling for `sylph profile` now.
-* Output slightly changed.
-See the documentation below.
+* Output slightly changed; kmers_reassigned column added (see explanation of TSV output).

 See the [CHANGELOG](https://github.com/bluenote-1577/sylph/blob/main/CHANGELOG.md) for complete details.